 The variations and the downstream applications are endless.
 The amount of data generated includes sequences, characteristics, confidence scores, packaging material and methods, biosafety levels and precautions, etc. Assay data pertaining to construct creation, NGS sequence confirmation, knock-out percentages, and CRISPR screening results need to be maintained, in addition to relationships between samples, like stem cells, T-cells, and immortalized cell lines.

-The only way to maintain this information is through a LIMS and Core’s Biologics Discovery Solution is made up of modular applications that allow our scientists to perform tasks from registering samples through the viral packaging, cell line development, and high throughput screening.
+The only way to maintain this information is through a laboratory information management system (LIMS) and a Biologics Discovery Solution made up of modular applications that allow our scientists to perform tasks from registering samples through the viral packaging, cell line development, and high throughput screening.
 We can provide function for any one of the processes required to work with biologics, like CRISPR/Cas9/Cpf1/etc., or we can provide functionality to get you end-to-end in your discovery pipeline.

 Web Based, Platform Approach to Biologics Discovery

-Core’s Biologics Discovery Solution, built on our Platform for Science, offers a 100% web based approach for managing all your laboratory processes, not only relating to CRISPR reagents, but for all biologics and chemistry samples.
+Our Biologics Discovery Solution, built on Thermo Fisher™ Platform for Science™ software, offers a 100% web based approach for managing all your laboratory processes, not only relating to CRISPR reagents, but for all biologics and chemistry samples.
 The flexible nature of our system allows you to track the data you need now and add on as your lab evolves.
 The applications used to manage your CRISPR work can also be used to manage all of your biologics generation, including antibodies, cell lines, and more.

 To learn more, to read the techn brief, A Comprehensive Approach for Biologics Discovery.